 The mystery and ruggedness of the western mountainous terrain contrasting with the vast and desolate eastern plains formed the natural backdrop for the divergence between two very different cultures inhabiting that landscape providing the inspiration for Mr. Giordano’s Native American themed mystery/suspense/thriller series – The Jim Buchanan Novels.

-Mr. Giordano has published the mystery/suspense/thriller novels Montana Harvest, Mystery at Little Bitterroot, The Killing Zone, and Missing in Montana.
-The fourth novel in the series, Miracle of the Talking Stick has a targeted publishing date of late 2019.
+Mr. Giordano has published the mystery/suspense/thriller novels Montana Harvest, Mystery at Little Bitterroot, The Killing Zone, Missing in Montana, and Miracle of the Talking Stick.
+A 6th novel titled Montana Ripper has a targeted publishing date of late 2021.
+Other novels coming soon are Incident at Dead River Junction and Blood on the Rez.